Islington Junior Middle School

 Islington JMS is a public elementary school in the historic Islington neighbourhood of Etobicoke, the western district of Toronto, Ontario, Canada.
 It is part of the Toronto District School Board and is located close to the intersection of Burnhamthorpe Road and Dundas Street West.
-Founded in 1832, it is the oldest school in Etobicoke and the second oldest elementary school in Toronto.
+It features a highly diverse student body with over 40 languages spoken, reflecting a strong international character.
+Founded in 1832, it is the oldest school in Etobicoke and the second-oldest elementary school in Toronto.